heuer/segno/docs/colorful-qrcodes.rst

 Colorful QR Codes
 =================

+Almost all serializers support custom settings for the color of the dark and light modules of a (Micro) QR Code.

+The color values can be provided as tuple (``(R, G, B)``), as web color name (like 'red') or as hexadecimal ``#RRGGBB`` value (i.e. '#085A75').
+If alpha transparency is supported (i.e. :ref:`PNG <png>` and :ref:`SVG <svg>`), hexadecimal values like ``#RRGGBBAA`` are accepted.

+The value ``None`` is accepted by many serialization formats and indicates transparency, i.e. ``light=None`` to indicate that all light modules should be transparent.

+In almost all cases the color values are automatically converted into a meaningful value of the specific output format.

+.. note:: Providing an alpha channel to a serializer which does not accept an
+    alpha channel results usually into an error.

 The PNG serializer supports more than two colors, every module type may have its own color.